 The Custodian maintains such insurance for its business, including its bullion and custody business, as it deems appropriate in connection with its custodial and other obligations and is responsible for all costs, fees and expenses arising from the insurance policy or policies attributable to its relationship with the Trust.
-Consistent with industry standards, the Custodian maintains a group insurance policy that covers all metal types held in its, its sub-custodians', and the Zurich Sub-Custodian's vaults for the accounts of all its customers for a variety of events.
+The Trust is not a beneficiary of any such insurance and does not have the ability to dictate the existence, nature or amount of coverage.
+Therefore, Shareholders cannot be assured that the Custodian maintains adequate insurance or any insurance with respect to the silver held by the Custodian on behalf of the Trust.
+Consistent with industry standards, the Custodian maintains a group insurance policy that covers all metal types held in its and its sub-custodians' vaults for the accounts of all its customers for a variety of events.
 The Trustee and the Sponsor may, subject to confidentiality restrictions, be provided with details of this insurance coverage from time to time upon reasonable prior notice.